IvaroEkel/SingleCell_DataAnalysis/README.md

-# Single Cell data analysis
+# Single Cell Data Analysis
 Project on the modern techniques and good practices for the analysis of single-cell data.